flaviaaleotti/employee_reports/README.md

 ### DELETING AN EMPLOYEE
 If an employee stops working for our company, we can delete its record from the employee.db database easily.
 From the home page, click on the "Delete employee" button to reach the "Delete employee" page.
-Insert the username and predd "Delete".
+Insert the username and press "Delete".
 If the provided username exists, the employee will be deleted from employee.db database, and all its related reports will also be deleted from reports.db database.

 ### DELETING A REPORT
 From the home page, click on the "Delete report" button to reach the "Delete report" page.
-Insert the report id and predd "Delete".
+Insert the report id and press "Delete".
 If the provided report id exists, the report will be deleted from report.db database.

 ## OTHER FUNCTIONALITIES
 Employees and reports can also be updated.
 However, implementing the update method trough HTML pages has proved to be harder than expected an I was not able to implement it in the html interface.